omnigres/omnigres/extensions/omni_id/docs/identity_type.md

 In a simple case, it is usually easy to spot the problem.
 However, real operational queries tend to get a lot more complicated, with a lot of visual noise in them, and spotting subtle errors is hard.

-`omni_id` solves exacly this problem by introduce custom integer-backed types that are comparable to themselves but not other types (at least, not without explicit casting).
+`omni_id` solves exacly this problem by introduce custom types that are comparable to themselves but not other types (at least, not without explicit casting).

 ```postgresql